Yukino1010/Yukino1010/README.md

 ## <img width="100px" src="https://github.com/Yukino1010/Yukino1010/blob/main/generate.png" />Ben #

 I'm from Taiwan and still studying now.
-I love learning new techniques and skills about AI, especially Machine learning and Deep learning.
+I love learning new techniques and skills about AI, <br> especially Machine learning and Deep learning.
 I have written some ML、DL models and want to share the joy with others.

 ## 😃 My values
 🍏 Beginner's mindset and curiosity<br>